biscuit-auth/website/docs/src/Authorization-Policies.md

 time(2020-11-17T12:00:00+00:00);
 ```

-The verifier would also be able to load authorization data from its database,
+The authorizer would also be able to load authorization data from its database,
 like ownership information: `owner("user_1234", "bucket_1234")`,
 `owner("user_1234", "bucket_5678")` `owner("user_ABCD", "bucket_ABCD")`.
 In practice,this data could be filtered by limiting it to facts related to
 the current ressource, or extracting the user id from the token with a query.

-The verifier can also load its own rules, like creating one specifying rights
+The authorizer can also load its own rules, like creating one specifying rights
 if we own a specific folder:

 ```